HuynhMargaret/imdb-project/README.md

   - Find the difference between the average rating of movies released before 1980 and the average rating of movies released after 1980 (Answer: Older movies are rated better)
   - More to come...

-Data visualization dashboard is created with Microsoft Power BI (imdb-top-movies-dashboard.pbix)
+Data visualization dashboard is created with Microsoft Power BI (imdb-top-movies-dashboard.pbix - with introduction file Margaret’s imdb project introduction.pdf)

 Future planning for project:
   - Further data analysis in Python with matplotlib, seaborn, etc.